 Health information exchange – both the noun and the verb – is a dynamic and evolving landscape.

 Since 2011, The Florida Health Information Exchange (Florida HIE) has been enabling the secure exchange of health information between health care providers.
-Six years into the initiative, the Florida HIE continues to offer innovative solutions to meet provider, payer and patient needs by leveraging technology and proven national resources.
+Ten plus years into the initiative, the Florida HIE continues to offer innovative solutions to meet provider, payer and patient needs by leveraging technology and proven national resources.